UMDBPP/BalloonDataAnalysis/README.md

 # BalloonDataAnalysis
-`R` scripts for analyzing and visualizing balloon data
+R scripts for analyzing and visualizing balloon data

-`R` (https://www.r-project.org/) is a versatile scripting language made for statistical applications, data analysis, and visualization.
-To compare `R` to MATLAB would be like the difference between Python and C++.
+R (https://www.r-project.org/) is a versatile scripting language made for statistical applications, data analysis, and visualization.
+To compare R to MATLAB would be like the difference between Python and C++.
-This `R` package performs data parsing and anaylsis tools useful to the University of Maryland Balloon Payload Program (UMDBPP).
+This R package performs data parsing and anaylsis tools useful to the University of Maryland Balloon Payload Program (UMDBPP).

 ### Installation
-Make sure `R` is installed, and open a new `R` session (console).
+Make sure R is installed, and open a new R session (console).

-Install the `devtools` package: `install.packages("devtools")`
+Install the "devtools" package: `install.packages("devtools")`

-Install from GitHub: `devtools::install_github("UMDBPP/BalloonDataAnalysis")`
+Now you can use devtools to install BalloonDataAnalysis from GitHub: `devtools::install_github("UMDBPP/BalloonDataAnalysis")`

 ### Usage

-In an `R` session, load the package: `library(BalloonDataAnalysis)`
+In an R session, load the package: `library(BalloonDataAnalysis)`

-In `R`, use `help()` to view documentation and usage instructions.
+In R, use `help()` to view documentation and usage instructions (or precede the commande with a question mark `?`).

 To view all documentation for this package, run `help(package = "BalloonDataAnalysis")`

+To view documentation for a specific function once the package is loaded, either run `help(read.payload)`, or just `?read.payload`

 ### Functions